ethtags/backend/README.md

 Never use the `dev.env` file in production.
 In production, make sure to set the environment variables on the command line, or create a .env file with the appropriate values before running the `build.sh` script.

+`manage.py` has been edited to make tests use the settings module `./tagmi/test_settings.py`.

 When inserting validation logic in models, you must override the model's `save` method and call `self.full_clean` in it.
 Put all validation logic inside the model's `clean` method, and put all unique constraint validation inside the model's `validate_unique` method.
 I found that's the best way to enforce validation logic for API users going through the views/serializers, as well as developers interacting with the code directly.